chiaratardioli/aws-restart-journey/Labs/Extra Labs/Lab05-Challenge_CloudFormation.md

-# AWS re/Start Challenge Lab Report
-## Using AWS CloudFormation to Create an AWS VPC and Amazon EC2 Instance
+# Using AWS CloudFormation to Create an AWS VPC and Amazon EC2 Instance

-## Introduction

 This lab focused on using AWS CloudFormation to deploy infrastructure as code (IaC) in order to create a basic AWS environment.
 The environment consisted of a Virtual Private Cloud (VPC), Internet Gateway, subnet configuration, security group rules, and an EC2 instance deployed inside the network.